martinthomson/escape-report/draft-thomson-escape-report.md

 no assurance of liveness.

-Object-based security – such as proposed in Web Packaging – allows the use of content regardless of how it is obtained; some participants noted that this has the effect of transferring control over the distribution of content to third parties, potentially without any constraints.
+Object-based security – such as proposed in Web Packaging – allows the use of content regardless of how it is obtained; some participants noted that third parties gain greater control over the distribution of content, reducing the ability of publishers to retract or alter content over the validity period of signed content.

 Another topic of discussion was composition attacks.
 In its proposed form, Web Packaging only provides authentication of independent resources, not a web page